polca/premise/docs/extract.rst

 following two pathways:

-* *Fischer-Tropsch*: it uses hydrogen and CO (from CO2 via a reverse water gas shit process) to produce syncrude, which is cracked into diesel, kerosene, naphtha and lubricating oil.
+* *Fischer-Tropsch*: it uses hydrogen and CO (from CO2 via a reverse water gas shift process) to produce syncrude, which is cracked into diesel, kerosene, naphtha and lubricating oil.
 Inventories are from van der Giesen_ et al. 2014.
 * *Methanol-to-liquids*: methanol is synthesized from hydrogen and CO2, and further distilled into gasoline, diesel, LGP and kerosene.
 Synthetic methanol inventories